Onion

 History

 Humans have grown and selectively bred onions in cultivation for at least 7,000 years.[20]
-The geographic origin of the onion is uncertain, ancient records of onion use spans western and eastern Asia.[21][22]
+The geographic origin of the onion is uncertain; ancient records of onion use span both eastern and western Asia.[21][22]
 Domestication likely took place in West or Central Asia.[12][23]
 Onions have been variously described as having originated in Iran, western Pakistan and Central Asia.[21][23]: 1 [22][24] The onion species Allium fistulosum (spring onion, bunching onion) and Allium tuberosum (Chinese leek) were domesticated in China around 6000 BC alongside other vegetables, grains, and fruits.[25]

 Recipes using onions and other Allium species were recorded in cuneiform script on clay tablets in ancient Mesopotamia, around 2000 BC; the tablets are held in Yale University's Babylonian collection.[26]
 The Assyriologist and "gourmet cook"[26] Jean Bottero stated this was "a cuisine of striking richness, refinement, sophistication and artistry".[26]